rimsey1/docs/pages/connector-authentication/intelliflo_setup_guide.md

 [Credential management](https://developer.gb.intelliflo.net/docs/CredentialManagement)

-> Note: When creating OAuth credentials you should select **Tenant Client Credentials** for the flow.
+> NB: When creating OAuth credentials you should select **Tenant Client Credentials** for the flow.

 Tenant ID is visibile in Developer Hub under "status" (the number after the firm name).